ANSI & FR Product Information

 PPE CATEGORY 3 - Arc-rated clothing with ATPV minimum of 25cal/cm2, but less than 40 cal/cm2.
 Common FR clothing with this level of category includes: FR undergarments (undershirt, underwear), FR long-sleeve shirts, FR coveralls, and two or more layers of FR protection garments.

 PPE CATEGORY 4 - Arc-rated clothing with ATPV minimum of 40 cal/cm2.
 Common FR clothing with this level of category includes: FR undergarments (undershirt, underwear), FR long-sleeve shirts, FR jackets/coats, FR pants, FR coveralls, FR multi-layer flash suit, and 3-4 or more layers of FR protection garments.

 7.)
 What is NFPA® 2112 Compliant?

 The National Fire Protection Association developed this certification (now titled Standard on Flame-Resistant Clothing for Protection of Industrial Personnel Against Short-Duration Thermal Exposures from Fire) to protect workers against flash fire exposure and injury.
 NFPA® 2112 lays out the minimum performance requirements and test methods that FR garments must meet to enter the market.

 8.)
 What is NESC?

-An Arc Thermal Performance value (ATPV) is a rating assigned to flame resistant clothing indicating the level of protection provided.
-Higher weight (thicker, or more dense) fabrics typically have higher ATPVs and provide increased protection (as does the layering of FR clothing).
+The Arc Thermal Performance Value (ATPV) is a rating assigned to flame-resistant clothing indicating the level of protection provided.
+Higher weight (thicker or denser) fabrics typically have higher ATPVs and provide increased protection (as does the layering of FR clothing).